Cocoanut Grove fire: Investigations

-An official report revealed that the Cocoanut Grove had been inspected by a captain in the Boston Fire Department (BFD) just ten days before the fire and declared safe.
-Further, it was found that the Grove had not obtained any licenses for operation for several years; there were no food handlers' permits and no liquor licenses.
-Stanley Tomaszewski, the busboy who had allegedly started the fire, was underage and should not have been working there.
+An official report revealed that the Cocoanut Grove had been inspected by a captain in the Boston Fire Department (BFD) just 10 days before the fire and declared safe.
+Furthermore, the Grove was found to have not obtained any licenses for operation for several years; no food handlers' permits and no liquor licenses had been issued.
+Stanley Tomaszewski, the busboy who had allegedly started the fire, was underaged and should not have been working there.
 Moreover, the recent remodeling of the Broadway Lounge had been done without building permits, using unlicensed contractors.

-Tomaszewski testified at the inquiry and was exonerated, as he was not responsible for the flammable decorations or the life safety code violations.
+Tomaszewski testified at the inquiry and was exonerated, as he was not responsible for the flammable decorations or the Life Safety Code violations.
 He was nevertheless ostracized for much of his life because of the fire.
 Tomaszewski died in 1994.

-The BFD investigated possible causes of ignition, the rapid spread of the fire and the catastrophic loss of life.
-Its report reached no conclusion as to the initial cause of ignition but attributed the rapid, gaseous spread of the fire to a buildup of carbon monoxide gas from oxygen-deprived combustion in the enclosed space above the false ceiling of the Melody Lounge.
-The gas exuded from enclosed spaces as its temperature rose and ignited rapidly as it mixed with oxygen above the entryway, up the stairway to the main floor and along ceilings.
+The BFD investigated possible causes of ignition, the rapid spread of the fire, and the catastrophic loss of life.
+Its report reached no conclusion as to the initial cause of ignition, but attributed the rapid, gaseous spread of the fire to a buildup of carbon monoxide gas from oxygen-deprived combustion in the enclosed space above the false ceiling of the Melody Lounge.
+The gas exuded from enclosed spaces as its temperature rose and ignited rapidly as it mixed with oxygen above the entryway, up the stairway to the main floor, and along ceilings.
 The fire accelerated as the stairway created a thermal draft, and the high-temperature gas fire ignited pyroxylin (leatherette) wall and ceiling covering in the foyer, which in turn exuded flammable gas.
-The report also documented the fire safety code violations, flammable materials and door designs that contributed to the large loss of life.
+The report also documented the fire safety code violations, flammable materials, and door designs that contributed to the large loss of life.